openstack/ironic/doc/source/admin/networking.rst

 One case where you may wish to prefer the ``neutron`` network interface, even when your architecture is statically configured interfaces similar to ``flat`` networks, is when your using IPv6.
-Various hardware, bootloader, and Operating System DHCP clients utilize different techneaques for generating the host identifier string which DHCP servers utilize to track IPv6 hosts.
+Various hardware, bootloader, and Operating System DHCP clients utilize different techniques for generating the host identifier string which DHCP servers utilize to track IPv6 hosts.
 The ``neutron`` interface generates additional IPv6 DHCP entries to account for situations such as this, where as the ``flat`` interface is unable to do so.